Text

 FAQ

-How do I generate random sentences in English?
+how do I generate random sentences with a specific tone

-Lorem Ipsum has artificially uniform word lengths that mask real layout problems.
-Genuine English sentences vary dramatically in length and include long words, punctuation, and conjunctions that stress-test wrapping, truncation, and line-height rendering.
-Using a mix of simple and complex sentences across two or three moods gives you a thorough sample of real-world text behavior.
+Lorem ipsum has unnaturally uniform word lengths that hide real layout problems.
+Genuine English sentences vary in length and include punctuation and conjunctions that stress-test wrapping and truncation.
+Mixing complexities across a couple of moods gives a far more realistic sample of content-driven text behavior.